Magazine

 Hard Money Lending

-Hard money lending involves a company providing loans secured by real estate, with the borrower’s property serving as collateral.
-The process of obtaining a hard money loan is typically faster than that of traditional bank loans, as it does not involve the same conditions.
+Hard money lending involves a company providing loans secured by real estate, with the borrower's property serving as collateral.
+The process of obtaining a hard money loan is typically faster than that of traditional bank loans because it does not require the same conditions.
 Instead of focusing on credit history, hard money lenders emphasize the value of the collateral, the interest rate, and the loan-to-value ratio.

 The advance rate is the percentage of a property's value that can be borrowed, typically up to 70%.
 Interest rates for commercial hard money real estate loans usually range from 10% to the mid-teens.
 One notable advantage of hard money lending is that these loans are not affected by a borrower's bad credit history.
 This means that individuals with poor credit can still secure hard money loans to protect their businesses during challenging times.

-To complete the borrowing process, you will need to provide information about the collateral, including the property’s address, renovation budget, purchase price, and other relevant details.
-Commercial hard money lenders can vary, so it is essential to choose one that operates in your local area, as many are licensed to work in specific regions.
+To complete the borrowing process, you will need to provide information about the collateral, including the property's address, renovation budget, purchase price, and other relevant details.
+Commercial hard-money lenders vary, so it is essential to choose one that operates in your local area, as many are licensed to work only in specific regions.

 Real Estate Crowdfunding